 DJNF High School Journalism Workshops

 The Dow Jones News Fund sponsors summer high school journalism workshops to promote careers in journalism among students who may have faced barriers to pursuing careers in the news field.
-Non-profit organizations interested in proposing a workshop should read the guidelines and create a login to use the grant proposal form.
-Follow these instructions on completing the form.
-The deadline is Oct.
-1. Contact workshops directly for more information and to apply.
+The Fund only accepts workshop proposals by invitation, please do not send a letter of inquiry or grant proposal.

 Alphabetically by state: